gronaldo44/Snake-Game/Snake/README.txt

 		# TODO: Re-read all assignment instructions to make sure we're up to par
 		# TODO: Refactor ALL ps9 code
 		# TODO: Update comments for the ENTIRE project, PS7, PS8, PS9
+		# TODO: Don't allow snakes to turn so fast that they kill themselves